spraakbanken/sparv/docs/user-manual/preparing-your-corpus.md

 Your XML files may contain metadata, such as author, title, or publication date.
 Metadata can be stored as attributes on any element.
 Sparv will not by default process this metadata, but it will be preserved in the output files.

+Including metadata in your XML files can be useful, especially if you plan to use your finished corpus in a corpus search tool like Korp.
+Metadata such as author, title, and publication date can help filter search results and provide additional context about the documents in your corpus.

 Example: